OlegDzhuraev/Core/README.md

 In the Project Manager window, in context menu now exist a new partition **InsaneOne/Templates**, which includes some ready code file templates, which are frequently used by me in gamedev.
 Possible, will be removed in future or reworked to smth better, actually not very useful.

 ## UI
 I've added some new elements and templates for UI, which is missing in Unity default package.
-Now it still very simple, but I want to improve it in future.
+Now it still very simple, but I want to improve it in the future.

 **Floating panel** - allows to create floating in a 3d world (following some object) UI-panel with some info.